MicroDreamIT/hopscotch.in-prototype/README.md

 # Prototype of Hopscotch.in
-This repository is an eCommerce template of a famous and popular website hopscotch.in This template is developed in Nuxt Js and single page application.
+This repository is an eCommerce template of a famous and popular website hopscotch.in.
+This template is developed in Nuxt Js and single page application.
-I wish developer contributes to make it more perfect.
+I wish developers contribute to make it more perfect.

 For commercial development you can contact https://www.microdreamit.com